 The version of The Sourheads now is the result of many years building.
 Like Oasis the original version was Jake [Coxon]our singer and his brother Sid who played guitar.
 They had a string of musicians throughout a short period of time.
 I first came into the picture as a producer for the band.
 I had been working with various bands and the early version of the band struck me as a very different but awesome set of musicians.
 I felt with direction the band could be massive.
 Around this time I was asked to join as a second guitarist and a month later Sid left.
 So at this point we upped our game and decided to focus on a solid tight band and work on the debut album.
 The Sourheads you see now emerged in 2016.

 Is The Sourheads your first ventures in a band or do you all bring various previous experiences and explored styles of music to the mix?

 Everyone in The Sourheads has been in other bands before and we are all have different musical influences.
 This has proved a major asset in creating the sound and style of The Sourheads..
 I had a small amount of success with a metal band I was in.
 Lamb [Chris Lambert] our drummer was in a relatively successful Indi band.
 Ben [Taylor] has a more Pearl Jam grunge influence and has played bass forever and grew up jamming with his brother Simon (Inme) and Jake has always been a creative person singing and painting and as I, is more 70s inspired through bands such as The Doors, Alice Cooper, Deep Purple.
 The combination of these different influences creates the originality of our band.
 We are what we are.

 What inspired the band name?

 A Sourhead can be interpreted a number of ways.
 Bitter and twisted, hungover.
 There is no deep meaning behind the name.

-Was there a particular idea behind the forming of the band and also in what you wanted your sound to offer?
+Was there any specific idea behind the forming of the band and also in what you wanted it and your sound to offer?